Buying a Service in the UK

-The Consumer Rights Act 2015 provides consumers with a level of protection when making purchases from a business.
+The Consumer Rights Act 2015 provides consumers with a level of protection when making purchases from a business in the UK.
 When we pay for a service, we can expect that the work will be carried out to an acceptable standard.

 Here's how to determine if the service meets the requirements and what you can do about it if the service is not up to standard.